marko-js/micro-frame/src/components/micro-frame-sse/README.md

 ## (required) `name`

-A unique name for the stream.
+A unique name for the stream which matches slot's [from](#required-from).
 A page can have multiple streams.

 ```marko
 <micro-frame-sse src="..." name="stream_name" />